flows-network/docs/docs/tutorials/discord-slash-command.md

     }
 }
 ```
-Now we have registered a slash command `weather` for the discord bot.
+Now we have registered a slash command.
+It is shown on the Discord UI when the user tries to send a message to the bot.
+When the user sends a slash command to the bot, we need to capture and handle it in our application.
 Next, let's see how to listen for a slash command.
 The `handler` function is annotated with `#[application_command_handler]`.
 If the input matches a `/weather` command, it will extract the `city` option from the command arguments and then call the `get_weather()` function to look up weather data for the given city.
 Finally, it will send the content to the channel.

 ```
 #[application_command_handler]